zarinakolybaeva/Game-project/README.md

 - Description: Retrieve a list of games filtered by category.
 - Parameters:
   - category (string): The category to filter games by.

+#### 3. Get Games by Platform

+- Endpoint:  @GET("games/")
+- Description: Retrieve a list of games filtered by platform.
+- Parameters:
+  - platform (string): The platform to filter games by.